Pitch your innovation

 • All applications must be in English and contain only non-confidential data.

 • A separate application must be submitted for each proposal.
-You can submit your presentation by clicking on the button below.
-The deadline for submission is September 30.
+The deadline for submission is 31 January 2026.

 Which technologies are expected?

-You need to indicate in which session you want to present your technology (see below for more information on these categories.
+You need to indicate in which session you want to present your technology (see below: emerging technologies or emerging start-ups).

 1. Emerging technologies